 Library services and equipment for learners with additional needs include:

 to specialist software and equipment such as; JAWS screen

-reading software, an OCR scanner, a ReadEasy scanner and
+reading software, a ReadEasy scanner and

 a PC magnifier

 Different formats of documents or resources